DormanLab/AmpliCI/README.md

 ## **Quality control and read preprocessing** <a name="quality" />

-AmpliCI require all input reads have the **same** length, with no **ambiguous** nucleotides (only A, C, G, T read calls allowed).
-(One way to truncate reads or filter reads with ambiguous nucleotides is via the R package [ShortRead](https://rdrr.io/bioc/ShortRead/).)
+AmpliCI requires all input reads have the **same** length, with no **ambiguous** nucleotides (only A, C, G, T base calls allowed).
+(One way to truncate or filter reads with ambiguous nucleotides is via the R package [ShortRead](https://rdrr.io/bioc/ShortRead/).)

 ## **Input files** <a name="inputfiles" />

 AmpliCI takes a single demultiplexed FASTQ file (one per sample) generated from the Illumina sequencing platform, with reads trimmed to the same length and containing no ambiguous nucleotides (see above steps).
-If you have paired end data, AmpliCI can analyze the forward reads or the reverse reads, but not both simultaneously.
+If you have paired end data, AmpliCI can analyze the forward reads, the reverse reads, or the merged reads, but not both forward and reverse reads simultaneously.

-You can find example input fastq files in directory [test](https://github.com/DormanLab/AmpliCI/tree/master/test).
+You can find example input FASTQ files in the [test](https://github.com/DormanLab/AmpliCI/tree/master/test) directory.

 One read in the input FASTQ file should fit in exactly **four** lines, as in the format below.